ChrisPenner/rasa/README.md

 Rasa (Rah-zah)
 ==============

-Exessively modular customizable text editor built in Haskell using Lens combinators
+Embarrassingly modular customizable text editor built in Haskell using Lens combinators

 What people are saying